Timinator2000/techio-algo-x/05 - generalized exact cover/03 - mutually exclusive actions.md

 Putting bananas in a smoothie satisfies this requirement.
 Putting kale in a smoothie satisfies this requirement.
 Because Algorithm X will only allow this requirement to be satisfied, at most, one time, there is no way for both bananas and kale to end up in the same smoothie.

 Unfortunately, the mutually exclusive elements are __rarely__ (*see note below) as simple as `'banana'` and `'kale'`.
-More often than not, a tuple of data is needed to distinguish the mutually exclusive elements.
+More often, a tuple of data is needed to distinguish the mutually exclusive elements.
 In Japanese logic puzzles, numbers are often being placed on a grid.
 Consider a puzzle where cells of the grid must not have the same number as any cell with which it shares a horizontal or a vertical border.
 To enforce this rule requires a bunch of optional requirements to enforce mutual exclusivity.
 Let’s assume we have chosen to use tuples of the form `(row, col, number)`.
 Each new requirement takes this form:

 ```python
 ((0, 0, 4), (0, 1, 4))